 Miss Heckatty

-Miss Heckatty is a learned lady: she is the scholarly type of witch, like Dr. Melanie Powers in L. M. Boston’s An Enemy at Green Knowe.
-She too is hunting something – an extremely rare flower with magic properties as opposed to occult papers - and just like Melanie Powers, goes to tea with a family because it provides a pretext to get into a place where she hopes to find what she is looking for.
+Miss Heckatty is a learned lady; just like Dr. Melanie Powers in L. M. Boston’s An Enemy at Green Knowe, she is the scholarly type of witch.
+She too is hunting something – an extremely rare flower with magic properties as opposed to occult papers.
+Also just like Melanie Powers, Miss Heckatty goes to tea with a family because it gives her a pretext to get into a place where she hopes to find what she is looking for.
 The visit provides opportunities to look around and do some investigating.
 Witches often have ulterior motives for what they do.